Daily Mountaineer Minute Report 9.5.20 Night

 Second stimulus checks: Trump proposes using leftover money to fund direct payments

-The DHHR confirms 252 new COVID-19 cases, no additional deaths on Saturday
+WV DHHR confirms 163 new COVID-19 cases, 1 additional death on Monday; active case total skyrockets above 2,700

-Harrison County School officials discuss the back to school plan for the county

 Video